rygilles/laravel-api-boilerplate/public/docs/Developer/v1/source/.compare.md

 <!-- START_8151bc8465cc13065e561f4910642cfc -->
 ## Project sync task list

-You can specify a GET parameter `root` (return only root tasks if true, children only if false) to filter results.
+You can specify a GET parameter `root` (return only root tasks if true, children only if false) to filter results
 <aside class="notice">Pagination limit must be a value between <code>1</code> and <code>20</code>, default is <code>10</code>.</aside>

 > Example request: